Akkermansia biwaensis: Discovery

 The type strain of A. biwaensis was isolated in Japan in 2023 from the feces of healthy adults.
 It was delineated from other Akkermansia species on the basis of differences in the 16S gene sequence; in previous studies, it was considered to be a phylogroup of Akkermansia muciniphila, specifically the AmIV phylogroup.
 It is named after Lake Biwa, which is near the place of origin of the type strain.

 Growth and morphology

-Akkermansia biwaensis is oval-shaped, gram-negative, catalase-positive, and non-motile, with cell lengths ranging from 0.5–1.0 μm.
-Growth has been observed between 25–45 °C, with optimal temperatures ranging between 30–37 °C. Colonies have been described cream-colored with round edges.
+Akkermansia biwaensis is oval-shaped, gram-negative, catalase-positive, and non-motile, with cell lengths ranging from 0.5 to 1.0 μm.
+Growth has been observed between 25 and 45 °C, with optimal temperatures ranging between 30 and 37 °C. Colonies have been described cream-colored with round edges.

 Like other Akkermansia spp., A. biwaensis is capable of utilizing mucin as a sole source of carbon and nitrogen.
 Other available energy sources include glucose and lactose; no growth has been observed on other common sugars such as galactose, fructose, or fucose.